 REV has being doing business in the U.S. for 10 years in a wholesalers realm.
 This year marks the Hispanic business partnership’s inaugural effort to establish a warehouse and a shipping center in the U.S. for retail and wholesale sales.
 It came about when Lucia, Valero’s wife three years, took a job in Atlanta, Ga., transferring the husband and wife duo from Mexico City.
 We were happy living in Mexico City when my wife received an offer we couldn’t refuse.
 We talked about it and it made total sense for us, he recalls.

 Making the move enabled Valero to get a fresh start in a new career.
 After 10 years in sales in the printing industry, he was ready to explore new opportunities in a job that better fit his industrial relations degree from Universidad Iberoamericana Santa Fe in Mexico City.

 When the couple arrived in Atlanta, Valero began collaborating with executive recruiting firm Aldebaran Associates International in an effort to find a career better aligned with this degree and interests.
-The companys mission is creating a world where people love what they do for living and stood by the motto of professional empowerment through personal enlightenment.
+The Hispanic business company’s mission is creating a world where people love what they do for a living and stood by the motto of professional empowerment.

 And now one year after moving to the U.S. his partnership with REV was born.